vivek-bombatkar/MyLearningNotes/README.md

 - ***make - makefile***
 > Make is a cross-platform build tool to test and build software and it is used as an interface between the CI/CD server and the application code.

 > A single Makefile per application defines and encapsulates all the steps for testing, building, and deploying that application.

+> Having a clean Makefile is key.
+It helps to understand it quickly and to maintain.
+Therefore, having some conventions like target vs _target, Pipeline targets, and Pipeline targets really aim to make developers’ life easier.

 - ***gettig started with docker***
 ```